writethedocs/www/docs/conf/australia/2023/opportunity-grants.rst

 What is covered
 ----------------

-All grants include a free conference ticket for the onsite conference.
+All grants include a free conference ticket for the conference.

+We can cover typical costs like travel and accommodation, but you may ask for us to cover other costs you need covered to be able to attend.
+The application form will ask for an estimate of your costs.

 Are you part of a marginalized or underrepresented group in tech?
 ------------------------------------------------------------------